yomorun/yomo/docs/log.md

 yomo suggests using [slog](https://pkg.go.dev/golang.org/x/exp/slog) to output **structured log**

-Structured logging is the ability to output logs with machine-readable structure, typically key-value pairs, in addition to a human-readable message.
+Structured logging is the ability to output logs with machine-readable structure, typically key-value pairs or json, in addition to a human-readable message.

 More detailed instructions can be found in the documentation:`core/ylog/logger.go`